BEGINNER’S GUIDE TO JAPANESE FILM

 Symbol should be the very symbol of weirdness in Japanese film.
-Not only is it the craziest film you’ll ever find, it is one of the best quirky movies made in Japan in the late 2000s.
-It is a perfect film for newcomers to Japanese cinema because it delivers all you could ever want in terms of unusual and outlandish filmmaking.
+Not only is it the craziest movie you’ll ever see, it is one of the best quirky movies made in Japan in the late 2000s.
+As far as comedies go, it is among the best Japanese movies for newcomers because it delivers all you could ever want in terms of unusual and outlandish filmmaking.

-The story of a man being trapped in a white room, with no explanation as to how he got there or where he is, makes you ponder right from the start.
+The story of a man being trapped in a white room, with no explanation as to how he got there or where he is, makes us curious right from the start.
 Thousands of small penises decorating the walls of the white room does not make anything clearer.
-Revealing said penises to be buttons for random stuff to be dropped into the room cranks the weirdness through the roof.
+Revealing said penises to be buttons for random stuff to be dropped into the room, cranks the weirdness through the roof.
 And this is just the start…

-Symbol stands out from the wave of quirky films of its time by using both non-Japanese actors and settings.
+Symbol stands out from the wave of quirky Japanese films of its time by using both non-Japanese actors and settings.
 This makes it more international in tone and less enforcing of stereotypes about Japan and Japanese filmmaking.
-Not that a comedy like this should be taken too seriously, but the 2000s wave of quirk made for a tilted view of Japan none the less.
+Not that a comedy like this should be taken too seriously, but the 2000s wave of quirk made for a tilted view of Japan nonetheless.

-If you want to know more, please check out my full review of Symbol
+If you want to know more, check out my full review of Symbol

 Symbol used to be available on Amazon Prime Video.
 Unfortunately, it is currently suspended due to licensing issues.
 Finding it elsewhere can be somewhat of a challenge.
 There are some second-hand and somewhat obscure DVD-releases to be found online.
 There is also a Japanese Blu-ray available at CDJapan and YesAsia.
-It comes without subtitles though, so fingers crossed that Santa will bring an international Blu-ray release of Symbol for our stockings this year.
+It comes without subtitles though.
+Fingers crossed that Santa will bring an international Blu-ray release of Symbol for our stockings this year.